 Is that they are worth it, even if you are going to use them just from time to time.

-Deep fryers come in a variety of sizes, so they are an excellent fit for the kitchen of any size, are simple to use, and easy to clean.
-Not only that, but you also save yourself a struggle with using pot, thermometer, and fiddling with temperatures.
+Deep fryers come in a variety of sizes, so they are an excellent fit for the kitchen of any size, are simple to use, and are easy to clean.
+Not only that, but you also save yourself a struggle with using a pot, a thermometer, and fiddling with temperatures.
 Most models allow you to set the temp you are looking for in your recipe directly, which puts guessing out of the game.

 Are deep fryers worth the money?